lastshdowpuppet/lastshdowpuppet.github.io/index.md

 Hi!

-This page is inspired by [yacine's online notes page](https://yacine.ca/).
+This page is inspired by [yacine's page](https://yacine.ca/).
 It is similar in spirit.
 I will post thoughts and work-in-progress here, though I think anything presentable will go on my irl github page.
 This site is meant more as an online journal, a collection of unstructured thoughts and notes.
 Notes on this page will always be about the current month.
 For previous notes, see archives.(TODO: add link to archive page)

 TODO:
 - add link to notable pages on the internet